Bigrob7605/RGIG-V1.4-Reality-Grade-Intelligence-Gauntlet/README.md

 1. **Download** the spec (`main.tex` and `fieldA-E.tex`) or the PDF.
 2. **Run your system** through each field’s prompt chain (P1–P5/P6), one at a time.
-3. **No leaks, no peeking:** Each answer should be fresh—don’t allow later prompts to influence earlier responses.
+3. **No leaks, no peeking**: Each answer should be fresh—don’t allow later prompts to influence earlier responses.
 4. **Fill out self-audit** YAML/JSON per field.
-5. **Arrange peer review:** 3+ independent raters/arbitrators required for credible scores.
+5. **Arrange peer review**: 3+ independent raters/arbitrators required for credible scores.
-6. **Document your system:** Share hardware, software, stack, and version info.
+6. **Document your system**: Share hardware, software, stack, and version info.

 ---